michaelwerkel/swTestSetup/README.md

 In order to run tests, select your source file, which runs the tests and click the play button at the top right corner (`Run Code (Ctrl+Alt+N)`) of Visual Studio Code or press its shortcut.

+# TODOs

+The matrix functions are that far finished for compatibility only, by which i mean advanced calculations may result in oob errors.
+When that's the case, please fix those issues, thanks.

 # Framework interaction

 ## Fire events